AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/product-carousel.md

 To further customize the markup:

-1. Create a copy of `productcard.html` from `/apps/core/cif/components/commerce/productcarousel/v1/productcarousel` ( the core component crxde path) to ui.apps module `ui.apps/src/main/content/jcr_root/apps/venia/components/commerce/productcarousel/productcard.html`.
+1. Create a copy of `productcard.html` from `/apps/core/cif/components/commerce/productcarousel/v1/productcarousel` (the core component crxde path) to ui.apps module `ui.apps/src/main/content/jcr_root/apps/venia/components/commerce/productcarousel/productcard.html`.

-1. Edit `productcard.html` to call the custom attribute which we have mentioned in the implementation class:
+1. Edit `productcard.html` to call the custom attribute, which we have mentioned in the implementation class:

     ```
     ..